PredictiveIntelligenceLab/jaxpi/README.md

 ## Benchmarks

+The following table shows the performance of PirateNets compared to JAX-PI on a set of benchmark problems.
+The accuracy is measured in relative $L^2$ error between the predicted and true solutions.

 | **Benchmark** | PirateNet             | JAX-PI                |
 |---------------|-----------------------|-----------------------|
 | Allen-Cahn    | $2.24 \times 10^{−5}$ | $5.37 \times 10^{−5}$ |